-An annulment is similar to obtaining a divorce, although there is no mandatory waiting period.
+An annulment in Michigan is similar to obtaining a divorce, although there is no mandatory waiting period.
 Annulment is possible when the parties were ineligible to be married (void marriage) or the information available to one party induced them to marry, and if they had all information, they would not have married (voidable).

 Annulments are important in cultures where being divorced carries a significant social stigma.